mrazomej/phd/src/chapter_05/section_05_multiple_gene_copy.md

 \frac{d \langle m \rangle}{dt} =
 r_m \cdot p_{\text{bound}} - \gamma _m \langle m \rangle,
 $$
-where $r_m$ and $\gamma _m$ are the mRNA production and degradation rates respectively, and $p_{\text{bound}}$ is the probability of finding the RNAP bound to the promoter [@Bintu2005a].
-This dynamical system is predicted to have a single stable fixed point that we can find by computing the steady state.
-When we solve for the mean mRNA copy number at steady state $\langle m \rangle_{ss}$ we find
+where $r_m$ and $\gamma _m$ are the mRNA production and degradation rates, respectively, and $p_{\text{bound}}$ is the probability of finding the RNAP bound to the promoter [@Bintu2005a].
+This dynamical system is predicted to have a single stable fixed point that we can find by computing the steady-state.
+When we solve for the mean mRNA copy number at steady-state $\langle m \rangle_{ss}$ we find
 $$
 \langle m \rangle_{ss} = \frac{r_m}{\gamma _m} p_{\text{bound}}.